viridia/quill_v1/README.md

 including React.js, Solid.js, Dioxus, and Xilem.
 However, the way these ideas are implemented is quite different, owing to the need to build on the foundations of Bevy ECS.

-At this point in time, Quill is meant to be more of a research platform - a "proof of concept" - than a usable library.
-This means that nothing is set in stone yet.

 ## Getting started

 For now, you can run the examples.
 The "complex" example shows off multiple features of the